 - Cutting back or avoiding certain beverages – A diet includes what you drink, too.
 Beverages that have high fructose corn syrup and other added sugars can be converted into fat that’s stored in the liver cells, so it’s important to cut back or eliminate them completely to lower your risk.

 - Lowering your blood pressure, triglycerides and cholesterol – Fat in the liver can raise your blood pressure, and a diet high in triglycerides and cholesterol can increase the risk of developing MASLD and MASH.
-While these levels can be controlled with medications, you can also lower your levels naturally by losing weight, improving your diet and more.
+While these levels can be controlled with medications, lower your levels naturally by losing weight, improving your diet and more.

 - Cutting back or avoiding alcohol – Consuming large quantities of alcohol, even for a short period of time, can increase the risks of developing ALD.
 The most effective way to reduce your risk is to stop drinking alcohol completely.
 This should be done safely – if you feel you need support to help you stop drinking, reach out to your doctor.